tbesson25/simulating_emissions_from_an_aircraft_engine/README.md

 The model provides a modular framework for turbofan cycle analysis, operating-point and off-design simulations, fuel-flow prediction, emissions analysis, and comparison with ICAO reference data.
 Results can be analysed across multiple engine configurations and visualised through dedicated plotting and results-processing modules.

+## Project Overview

+The objective of the project is to develop a Python-based turbofan model capable of:

+* modelling turbofan thermodynamic cycles;
+* evaluating engine performance at different operating conditions;
+* performing off-design simulations;
+* estimating fuel mass flow and related performance quantities;
+* analysing aircraft-engine emissions;
+* comparing model predictions with ICAO reference data;
+* evaluating model accuracy using statistical analysis; and
+* generating plots and tables for analysis and reporting.

+The code is organised into modular components for engine definition, thermodynamic calculations, operating-point simulations, off-design modelling, data handling, and results visualisation.

 ## Main scripts

 There are three main scripts used to run the different parts of the analysis: